 The main reason that OSI remains relevant is Cisco certifications require network engineers to learn it.
 This makes OSI part of the common technical vocab and basically unavoidable, even though (as Rob Graham correctly argues) it’s deeply unsuitable.

-It would be a lot better if the OSI reference model were treated as a model of OSI in particular, not a model of networking in general.
+It would be a lot better if the OSI reference model were treated as a model of OSI in particular, not a model of networking in general, as Jesse Crawford argued in 2021.
 OSI ought to be taught as an example alongside similar reference models of protocol stacks that are actually in use.

 One of OSI’s big problems is how it enshrines layering as the architectural pattern, but there are other patterns that are at least as important: